Did you know that effective collaboration tools can increase talent retention by 450%? Not only that, they can boost productivity by 20-30%.

 However, the functionality of Microsoft Teams goes a lot deeper.
 It was built from the ground up to integrate with the entire Microsoft Office 365 range of applications.

-This means that file sharing and collaboration around Microsoft files and documents is seamless.
+This means that file sharing and collaboration around Microsoft files and documents are seamless.

 Additionally, Microsoft Teams are also built onto SharePoint.
 Within SharePoint is a set of folders that house all Microsoft Teams files.
 This makes these files highly searchable, both through the Microsoft Teams interface and from SharePoint.